 The report uses "15-year-olds" as shorthand for the PISA target population.
-PISA covers students who are aged between 15 years 3 months and 16 years 2 months at the time of assessment and who have completed at least 6 years of formal schooling, regardless of the type of institution in which they are enrolled and of whether they are in full-time or part-time education, of whether they attend academic or vocational programmes, and of whether they attend public or private schools or foreign schools within the country.
+PISA covers students who are aged between 15 years 3 months and 16 years 2 months at the time of assessment and who have completed at least 6 years of formal schooling, regardless of: the type of institution in which they are enrolled; whether they are in full-time or part-time education; whether they attend academic or vocational programmes; and whether they attend public, private or foreign schools within the country.